JSMonk/sweet-monads/iterator/README.md

 Convert `LazyIterator` without element which was contained in provided `LazyIterator`.

-_Warrning_: Be careful, provided as argument iterator should be iterated for the computation.
+_Warning_: Be careful, provided as argument iterator should be iterated for the computation.
 So it doesn't work with infinity iterable objects.

 ```typescript
 function except<I>(other: LazyIterator<I>): LazyIterator<I>;